SumiSastri/dev-blogs/docs/version-control/part3-what-is-github.md

 layout: default
 parent: Version Control
 nav_order: 8
-title: What is Git and GitHub?
+title: What is the difference between Git and GitHub?
 ---

-# What is Git and GitHub?
+# What is the difference between Git and GitHub?

 Git created by Linux to manage code versions now purchased by Microsoft.
 Other workflow tools are Gitlab and BitBucket.